<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Standard deviation

-A measure telling you the variation in a process.
+A measure tells you the variation in a process.

 Standard work

-An optimum use of people, machines (mechanical resources) and material for a process.
+An optimum use of people, machines (mechanical resources), and materials for a process.

 The minimum amount of material needed in a process for proper flow.